Funding Long Term Care for Your Parents

 - compensation pressures

-Despite assistance from national programs like Medicaid and Veteran assistance, medical expenses for long-term care can still be too big a challenge to face alone.
+Despite assistance from national programs like Medicaid and Veteran assistance, medical expenses for funding long-term care can still be too big a challenge to face alone.
 So what are your options?

 Selling your life insurance policy

 Your parent(s) have earned and built equity in their life insurance policy.
 That policy is their personal property, not the insurance company’s, and you and your loved one should decide how the policy can best benefit you and your family.
-Deciding to sell it for fair market value is a legitimate and viable choice to create more options for your future – especially when facing long-term care expenses.
+Deciding to sell it for fair market value is a legitimate and viable choice to create more options for your future – especially when facing funding long term care expenses.

 The three avenues: